FM-2030

 FM-2030 (born Fereidoun M. Esfandiary; فریدون اسفندیاری; October 15, 1930 – July 8, 2000) was a Belgian-born Iranian-American author, teacher, transhumanist philosopher, futurist, consultant, and Olympic athlete.

 He became notable as a transhumanist with the book Are You a Transhuman?: Monitoring and Stimulating Your Personal Rate of Growth in a Rapidly Changing World, published in 1989.
-In addition, he wrote a number of works of fiction under his original name F. M. Esfandiary.
+He wrote a number of works of fiction under his original name F. M. Esfandiary.

 Early life and education

-FM-2030 was born Fereydoon M. Esfandiary on October 15, 1930, in Belgium to Iranian diplomat Abdol-Hossein "A. H." Sadigh Esfandiary (1894–1986), who served from 1920 to 1960.
-He travelled widely as a child, having lived in 17 countries including Iran, India, and Afghanistan, by age 11.
+FM-2030 was born Fereydoon M. Esfandiary on October 15, 1930, in Belgium to the Iranian diplomat Abdol-Hossein "A. H." Sadigh Esfandiary (1894–1986), who served from 1920 to 1960.
+He travelled widely as a child, living in 17 countries including Iran, India, and Afghanistan, by age 11.
 He represented Iran as a basketball player and wrestler at the 1948 Olympic Games in London.
 He attended primary school in Iran and England and completed his secondary education at Colleges Des Freres, a Jesuit school in Jerusalem.
-By the time he was 18, aside from his native Persian, he learned to speak 4 languages: Arabic, Hebrew, French and English.
-He then started his college education at the University of California, Berkeley, but later transferred to the University of California, Los Angeles, where he graduated in 1952.
-Afterwards, he served on the United Nations Conciliation Commission for Palestine from 1952 to 1954.
+By the time he was 18, aside from his native Persian, he spoke Arabic, Hebrew, French, and English.
+He started his college education at the University of California, Berkeley, and later transferred to the University of California, Los Angeles, where he graduated in 1952.
+He served on the United Nations Conciliation Commission for Palestine from 1952 to 1954.